carecoders/dicom-anonymization/README.md

 ### WebAssembly

-A browser-based DICOM anonymizer is available at: **[https://carecoders.github.io/dicom-anonymization/](https://carecoders.github.io/dicom-anonymization/)**
+The WebAssembly bindings source code can be found [here](https://github.com/carecoders/dicom-anonymization/tree/main/bindings/wasm).

-The WASM bindings source code can be found [here](https://github.com/carecoders/dicom-anonymization/tree/main/bindings/wasm).
+A live demo of a browser-based DICOM anonymizer using WebAssembly is available at: **[https://carecoders.github.io/dicom-anonymization/](https://carecoders.github.io/dicom-anonymization/)**

 ## Contributing